 The first thing to acknowledge is that there's no "one size fits all" when it comes to pesto.
 With dozens of different versions available - some containing unusual ingredients such beetroot, cauliflower and even cured meat - the only way to have any kind of confidence is to meticulously read the labels of any product that hasn't specifically been designed with pets in mind.

-Having said that, when most people hear the word "pesto" they immediately think of the traditional basil pesto which is made from olive oil, salt, pine nuts, cheese, garlic and of course, basil.
-Lets break these ingredients down one by one and see how safe they are for cats to eat.
+Having said that, when most people hear the word "pesto" they immediately think of the classic recipe containing olive oil, salt, pine nuts, cheese, garlic and of course, basil.
+Let's break these ingredients down one by one and see if they are safe for cats to eat.

-Depending which research paper you buy into, scientists have different opinions on the safe level of salt that cats can have in their diets.
-Broadly speaking though, there's consensus that dried cat foods should contain no more than 0.2% salt.
-When you bear in mind that there are some pestos on the market containing up to 3% salt - at those kind of levels there's a very real risk of poisoning your cat which, if not treated, can ultimately lead to death.
+Scientists have different opinions on the safe level of salt that cats can have in their diets.
+Broadly speaking though, there is a consensus that dried cat foods should contain no more than 0.2% salt.
+When you bear in mind that there are some pestos on the market containing up to 5.1% salt - at those kinds of levels there's a very real risk of poisoning your cat which, if not treated, can ultimately lead to death.

-Another important point is that cats are what's called obligate carnivores which means their digestive system deals with meat really well, but not dairy.
-Cheese therefore, has virtually no nutritional value for them - and whilst giving a cat a tiny piece of cheese as an occasional treat is widely considered fine, it's best avoided in any quantity.
+Another important point is that cats are what's called obligate carnivores which means their digestive system deals with meat well, but not dairy.
+Cheese, therefore, has virtually no nutritional value for them - and whilst giving a cat a tiny piece of cheese as an occasional treat is widely considered safe, it's best avoided in any great quantity.

-As we said in the intro, many pesto sauces contain completely different ingredients than the seven that are outlined in the authentic, traditional pesto recipe.
+Many of the pesto sauces you see for sale in supermarkets contain completely different ingredients to the Pesto Genovese Consortium's official recipe.
 This additional complexity means each sauce should be judged on a case-by-case basis.
 Quite honestly though, it's simply not worth the effort.
-The chances are pesto is very low down on cats' ultimate food list, and if they've never tasted it they'll never know what they're missing anyway.
+The chances are pesto is very low down on your cat's ultimate food list, and if they've never tasted it, they'll never know what they're missing anyway.
 It's why when we're asked if dogs can eat pesto we also say it's just not worth the bother.